MathiasGroebe/Graubrot/README.md

     user=a_user
     password=a_password

-The color can be easily adjusted by chaning the project colors in QGIS.
+The color can be easily adjusted by changing the project colors in QGIS.
 Feel free to further adjust the map to your needs, other scales and so on.
 It should make the start easier.
-If you have adjusted the projection during the import you have set it in QGIS for each layer.
+If you have adjusted the projection during the import, you have set it in QGIS for each layer in the data source and the layer settings.